- Applying for the F-1 or J-1 visa

 Once you are admitted to the College of Charleston, you will receive a packet that contains your form DS-2019.
 You will need this form to apply for your J-1 Non-Immigrant Student visa at the nearest US consulate.

 STEP 1: Pay the Student/Exchange Visitor System (SEVIS) Processing Fee

 The U.S. Department of Homeland requires that all F-1 and J-1 non-immigrants seeking initial attendance visas from a U.S. Embassy to pay a processing fee of $200 for F-1 students and $180 for J-1 students.
 For details regarding these fees please visit the I-901 Fee Processing Website.

 STEP 2: Make a visa interview appointment

-The wait time to receive a visa appointment will vary by location, therefore we strongly recommend to apply early.
+The wait time to receive a visa appointment will vary by location; therefore we strongly recommend that students apply early.
 Click here to view the current visa wait time at your local consulate.
 Please note that the US Embassy or Consulate cannot issue a visa more than 120 days before the program start date listed on your DS-2019 or I-20.
 However, they may allow you to schedule an appointment before 120 days.

-Do not make a visa appointment prior to getting your I-20 or DS-2019 form or paying the SEVIS fee.
+Do not make a visa appointment prior to getting your I-20 or DS-2019 form and paying the SEVIS fee.

 STEP 3: Interview process